UKCloud/documentation/articles/private-compute/prc-faq.md

 ### How do I manage my services?

-Private Cloud for Compute on the Assured OFFICIAL (formerly IL2) domain can be managed over the internet via the UKCloud Portal.
+Private Cloud on the Assured OFFICIAL (formerly IL2) domain can be managed over the internet via the UKCloud Portal.

 For the Elevated OFFICIAL (formerly IL3) domain, the security requirements are much stricter and require either a PSN-approved connection, UKCloud Secure Remote Access, or CAPS-approved encryption.